shyin2021/MTDDS/README.txt

 --------Metrics.java: to compute the final scores of the benchmark metrics
 --------PerfSLOGenerator.java: to generate the performance SLOs
 --------PricingModelCommon.java: common functions used by all pricing models
+--------PricingModelIDS.java: a basic implementation of the IDS pricing model
 --------PricingModelQLSA.java: an instantiation of the QLSA pricing model
 --------PricingModelRCB.java: an instantiation of the RCB pricing model
+--------PricingModlSTB.java: a basic implementation of the STB pricing model
 --------TenantQueriesGenerator.java: to generate queries for each tenant
 --------TenantsGenerator.java: to generate the metedata of multiple tenants
 ----tools